 In a previous post, I’ve noted that by July 1, 1895, a radial railway extended all the way from Toronto to Etobicoke Creek in what is now south Etobicoke.
 The arrival of the railway had a significant impact on the population growth of Long Branch, New Toronto, and Mimico.
 The human story of the area began about 10,000 years ago when Palaeo-Indian nomadic hunters first arrived in Southern Ontario at the end of the last Ice Age.

 The late 1800s brings to mind, as well, the history of other regions, including of western Canada as documented in a study by James Daschuk, assistant professor in the Faculty of Kinesiology and Health Studies at the University of Regina.
 The study is entitled: Clearing the Plains: Disease, Politics of Starvation, and the Loss of Aboriginal Life (2013).
-A review of the book, at the link in the previous sentence, refers as well to: Hunger, Horses, and Government Men: Criminal Law on the Aboriginal Plains, 1870-1905 (2012).
+A related text is entitled: Hunger, Horses, and Government Men: Criminal Law on the Aboriginal Plains, 1870-1905 (2012).

 In 1885, an uprising occurred in western Canada which led to the killings of Europeans and Indigenous people.
 A series of executions, which James Daschuk describes (p.
 156) as the largest number in Canadian history, followed in the wake of the uprising.
 The study notes (p.
 157) that “The executed were not cut down from the gallows for fifteen minutes.”